 “You cannot cure what you refuse to diagnose.”

 The diagnosis is not a mystery.
 The U.S. Sentencing Commission has performed the autopsy and filed the report.
-The federal criminal justice system is a machine calibrated to produce longer sentences for Black men.
-The mechanism is the prosecutor’s power to choose — which charges to file, which mandatory minimums to trigger, which plea deals to offer — exercised in thousands of unrecorded moments where racial bias has unrestricted room to operate.
+The federal criminal justice system is a machine set up to produce longer sentences for Black men.
+The mechanism is the prosecutor’s power to choose — which charges to file, which mandatory minimums to trigger, which plea deals to offer — exercised in thousands of unrecorded moments where racial bias has free room to operate.

 The Bottom Line